Skip to main content

 When to get medical help

-Go to your local minor injuries unit or GP surgery if there's a risk your wound could become infected, or you think it's already infected.
+Go to your GP surgery, or contact urgent and emergency care services, if there's a risk your wound could become infected, or you think it's already infected.

 A wound is at risk of infection if: